 - Take pictures: Photos are fun to share on social media and could help develop relationships as you follow up with new connections.

-- Seek out new people: Sit in different seats at every session and introduce yourself to those around you.
+- Meet new people: Sit in different seats at every session and introduce yourself to those around you.